hywelandrews/nescala/README.md

 ### Known Issues

-* PPU freeze on drawing above screen height
+* PPU freezes occasionally when drawing above screen height
 * Controller can crash when button mashing
 * APU emulation needs attention in regards to timing and DMA